Banks and Financial Services

 How often should security audits be conducted?

-At least bi-annually to adapt to new threats quickly and maintain robust defences against fraud.
+At least bi-annually, to adapt to new threats quickly and maintain robust defences against fraud.

 Can small businesses afford advanced fraud prevention methods?